microsoft/AddingSpeechToBots/JFK-Example/README.md

                 }, webchat);
     ```

   - `settings.js` needs a Speech Service subscription key.

+  ### Update your Bot

-Deploy a speech service [here](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices).
-Once it has deployed, copy the key into the appropriate spot in `JFKHooverBotTemplate.txt`
+  1. Deploy a speech service [here](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices).
+Once it has deployed, copy the key into the appropriate spot in `JFKHooverBotTemplate.txt`.
+You can ignore the other fields (speechRecognitionEndpoint, speechSynthesisEndpoint ) in the template file.
+These are needed for the custom model.

-  You can make these changes to your bot by closing the project in Visual Studio then copying the `EchoWithCounterBot.cs` file from the `bot2` folder to the top-level folder of the Visual Studio project, replacing the existing file.
-Similarly, copy the `bot.htm` file from `wwwroot2` into the project’s `wwwroot` folder.
+  1. Copy the updated `EchoWithCounterBot.cs` file from the `bot2` folder to the top-level folder of the Visual Studio project, replacing the existing file.

+  1. Similarly, copy the `bot.htm` file from `wwwroot2` into the project’s `wwwroot` folder.

-  Open `wwwroot/settings.js` and add the speech key.
-Build and deploy the bot as before, then try out the speech feature in the browser by clicking the microphone icon.
+  1. Open `wwwroot/settings.js` and add the speech key.

+  1. Build and deploy the bot as before

+  1. Try out the speech feature in the browser by clicking the microphone icon.
 You can speak a question such as “What is RYBAT?” and the response will be spoken.

       But… there is an immediately obvious problem with our example.
 Our bot doesn’t recognize RYBAT as a word, instead recognizing it as “rye bat” or something similar (“ripe hat,” maybe).

      How can we fix that?

 ## Customizing Speech Recognition